AitoDotAI/kickstart/README.md

   }
 }'
 ```
 If there were no errors, the request sets up and returns the full schema structure.
-You can view your empty schema again with:
+You can view your schema again with:
 ```
 curl --request GET \
   --url https://your-env-name.api.aito.ai/api/v1/schema \
   --header 'content-type: application/json' \
   --header 'x-api-key: your-rw-api-key'
 ```
-## Uploading data to Aito
+## Uploading data into Aito
 Aito expects data in a records-oriented JSON where each row is an individual item, such as:
 ```
 [